void-linux/void-packages/CONTRIBUTING.md

 ##### Publishing the package

-Once the reviewers have merged the pullrequest, our [build server](http://build.voidlinux.eu) is automaticly triggered and builds all packages from this pull request for all supported platforms.
+Once the reviewers have merged the pull request, our [build server](http://build.voidlinux.eu) is automatically triggered and builds all packages from this pull request for all supported platforms.
 Once it is finished, the packages are available to all Void Linux users.